cmolodo/covid-19/README.md

 ##### County Numbers Added

 As of 2020-08-19, county cases and deaths have been added, both daily and cumulative counts.
 However, the case numbers reflect only confirmed cases rather than including both probable and confirmed cases, so they're not comparable to the numbers from the last two months, and have not been added to the existing spreadsheet.
 Deaths continue to include both probable and confirmed cases.

+To avoid a gap and difficulty in calculating daily deaths, the per-county cumulative deaths have been calculated to interpolate along a straight line between 2020-08-11 (the last reported date) to 2020-08-19.

+County deaths also interpolated for 2020-08-23, when the public health department provided no data due to a server/system upgrade.

 ##### Probable Case Definition Changed